keboola/connection-docs/storage/byodb/snowflake-secure-data-sharing/index.md

 ## Final Step
 You can now register the schema in the newly created database as an external dataset in Keboola, enabling seamless data integration.
 Use `<CONSUMER_DATABASE_NAME>` as the database name and the schema present in this database.
-When registering, don't forget to check the `Is Secure Data Share?` checkbox.
+When registering, don't forget to check the `Secure Data Share` checkbox.